 - Type in the name for your group and click OK.

-The group will not be visible on the Ribbon until you add new commands to it.
+A group is not visible on the Ribbon until you add new commands to it.

 Add Command Buttons to Group